srdoty/AbstractAlgebraBook/README.md

 ```
 in a terminal.
 (This assumes that you have kept the name of the main
 file `all-in-one.tex` intact.
 If you change that name, then use the
-new name above.)
+new name instead.)
 Yes, you do need to run pdflatex more than
 once, and makeindex at least once.
 There are other approaches and other compilation commands
 available; see the LaTeX documentation for your local installation